ROBOMASTER-S1/ROBOMASTER-S1/README.md

 ![Abstract Hexagons](https://user-images.githubusercontent.com/34896540/227804688-d3a69c67-ac6f-41d4-9654-ac83415ddd64.jpg)
 - 👋 Hi, I’m ROBOMASTER-S1.
 - 👀 I’m interested in robotics and programming.
-- 🌱 I’m currently learning Python; five years this Christmas day, 2022 coming.
+- 🌱 I’m currently learning Python; six years this Christmas day, 2023 coming.
 - 💞️ If anyone wants Python code, Robomaster s1 Python code and Cozmo
 - Python code; I have them all.
 I now have Python code on how to make the
 - Robomaster S1 become a line follower.
 You can also find the Scratch version